 This is why both my doctors refer to the silence and ghosting as abusiveness.
 My xp’s ghosting has seriously damaged some of the best parts of me and delayed healing.

-However, more importantly, I also see where I left K simmering.
+However, more importantly, I also see where I left Beatrix simmering.

-Now that I see it, that shit is gonna stop now.
+Now that I see it, that shit is gonna stop.

 As such, in January I am going to Seattle to take the Seven Principles for Single People course at the Gottman Institute.
 I’m taking the class, and some other online classes, because I want to learn to be more whole and reset all unskillful survival tactics I’ve learned over five decades of bad relationship experiences.